huggingface/text-embeddings-inference/docs/source/en/supported_models.md

 ## Supported embeddings models

-Text Embeddings Inference currently supports Nomic, BERT, CamemBERT, XLM-RoBERTa models with absolute positions, JinaBERT model with Alibi positions and Mistral, Alibabe GTE models with Rope positions.
+Text Embeddings Inference currently supports Nomic, BERT, CamemBERT, XLM-RoBERTa models with absolute positions, JinaBERT model with Alibi positions and Mistral, Alibaba GTE and Qwen2 models with Rope positions.

 Below are some examples of the currently supported models: